2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2002-S DCAM Sacagawea Dollar Value

-The 2002-S Sacagawea Dollar was produced as a proof issue.
-Most examples grade between PR68 and PR69 Deep Cameo, with the frosted design elements contrasting sharply against mirror-like fields that collectors have come to expect from San Francisco proof production.
+The 2002-S Sacagawea Dollar was produced exclusively as a proof issue at the San Francisco Mint.
+Most examples grade between PR68 and PR69 Deep Cameo (DCAM), with frosted design elements contrasting sharply against mirror-like fields.

-Standard proof examples carry modest premiums, typically valued around $7 or more.
-Perfect PR70 Deep Cameo specimens command higher prices—an example reached $1,150 at Heritage Auctions in November 2003, demonstrating early collector enthusiasm for flawless grades when the series was still relatively new.
+Standard proof examples carry modest premiums around $7 or more.
+Perfect PR70 Deep Cameo specimens command higher prices — an example reached $1,150 at Heritage Auctions in November 2003, demonstrating early collector enthusiasm for flawless grades when the series was still relatively new.
+Today, PR70 DCAM examples can often be acquired for $20–35, reflecting how population growth over two decades has normalized availability.

 2002-S DCAM Sacagawea Dollar Price/Grade Chart